Security Validation Testing Program for MFPs & Printers

 “If not properly designed and secured, a company’s output devices can be an unlocked ‘back door’ serving as a conduit between the Internet and the corporate network.
 Our program establishes standards that all device manufacturers can strive to achieve, and cuts through the jargon and competing claims for purchasing decision-makers,” said Randy Dazo, Keypoint Intelligence’s President and CEO.

-Device Penetration: A combination of automated tools and manual exploitation are used to probe for potential vulnerabilities in the device firmware/OS, ports, print protocols, embedded web page, connectivity avenues, and more.
+Device Penetration: A combination of automated tools and manual exploitation are used to probe for potential vulnerabilities in the device firmware/OS, ports, print protocols, embedded web pages, connectivity avenues, and more.

 Policy Compliance: Technicians employ the OEMs’ management tools to specify security settings and save those settings as a “policy” template, apply the policy across a fleet to ensure devices are in compliance, monitor those settings on an ongoing basis, automatically remediate devices that fall out of compliance, and more.